 What is a qualifying bet?

-A qualifying bet is the first bet you place at a bookmaker after signing up, which unlocks the new-customer promotion.
 Qualifying bets usually carry minimum-odds requirements (2.00 or 1.50 decimal is typical) and must be a stake bet rather than a free bet.
-Once the qualifying bet settles, win or lose, the promoted bonus is credited.
-Reading the qualifying-bet terms is the step that catches most new punters out: a bet placed at odds below the minimum, on an excluded market, or via an excluded payment method can fail to qualify without obvious warning.
+Once the qualifying bet settles, win or lose, the promoted bonus credits.
+Reading the qualifying-bet terms is the step that catches most new punters out.
+A bet placed at odds below the minimum, on an excluded market, or via an excluded payment method can fail to qualify without obvious warning.

 What is stake restriction?